Oldfelix/Home-Automation/UltraSonicRangeSensor/README.md

     return microseconds / 29 / 2;
   }
 ```
-## 2. Once you've looked at the problem from a new, and simpler,
+**Once you've looked at the problem from a new, and simpler,
 perspective you'll find that adding the additional pin is remarkably easy.
-		You just need to understand the differences in hardware.
+You just need to understand the differences in hardware.**

 	- In the three pin system, the signal pin is used to send pulses to the microphone.
 In the code this is shown by...
 ```